lancedb/lancedb/python/python/lancedb/embeddings/fine_tuner/README.md

 ```

 ### Embedding API finetuning implementation
 Each embedding API needs to implement `finetune` method in order to support fine-tuning.
-A vinalla evaluation technique has been implemented in the `BaseEmbedding` class that calculates hit_rate @ `top_k`.
+A vanilla evaluation technique has been implemented in the `BaseEmbedding` class that calculates hit_rate @ `top_k`.

 ### Fine-tuning workflow
 The fine-tuning workflow is as follows: